anish-lakkapragada/Projects/README.md

 # Projects
-Currently all of my files here are stored.
+Currently all of my files are stored here.
 Thank you!